WHAT WILL I STUDY?

 HOW THE COURSE IS ASSESSED:

-This course is assessed by examinations at the end of the two year course.
+Examinations at the end of the two year course.
 There is no coursework.

 You will need to purchase and use a graphical calculator as most of the numerical calculations are carried out on these calculators.